Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Random "Step-Like" Dynamics

 where $\psi^{(k)}_{i_1...i_k}$ is an anti-symmetric contravariant tensor of rank $k$, $\wedge $ is the so-called wedge product, the essence of which is the antisymmetrization, e.g., $dx^1\wedge dx^2 = - dx^2\wedge dx^1 = dx^1 \otimes dx^2 - dx^2 \otimes dx^1$, and $\Omega^{k}(X)$ is the linear space of all differential forms of degree $k$, \emph{i.e.}, $k$-forms.

-The GPD's are naturally coupled by integration to the (lower-)dimensional submanifolds in $X$ called chains:
+One possible interpretation of such wavefunctions was given in Ref.\cite{Mine}a.
+There, the differential forms are proposed to be viewed as the generalized probability distributions (GPD) in the coordinate-free setting.\footnote{This is the picture that we adopt here, even though we believe that the physical meaning of wavefunctions and the information contained in them may be richer.} This can be clarified as follows.
+The differential forms are naturally coupled by integration to the (lower-)dimensional submanifolds in $X$ that are also known as chains:

 where $c_k\in C_k(X)$ is a k-(dimensional-)chain and $C_k(X)$ is the group of all k-chains.
-In this manner, the highest degree GPD, $\psi^{(D)}$, has the meaning of the total probability density and $p(c_D) = \int_{c_D}\psi^{(D)}$ is the probability of finding the DS within the volume $c_D\in C_D(X)$.
-For $k<D$, the GPD's can be interpreted as conditional and/or marginal probability densities \cite{Mine} as given in Fig. 1b.
+In this manner, a top differential form, $\psi^{(D)}$, has the meaning of the total probability distribution and $p(c_D) = \int_{c_D}\psi^{(D)}$ is the probability of finding the DS within the volume $c_D\in C_D(X)$.
+For $k<D$, the wavefunction can be interpreted as a "lower-dimensional" probability distribution, \emph{i.e.}, they are distributions only in those dimensions in which they have differentials.
+The variables in the dimensions that have no differentials must be viewed as the conditional parameters for the distribution.
+In other words, such a wavefunction can be viewed as a conditional probability distribution in a generalized (or local) sense.\footnote{If the generalized probability distribution at a given point is negative, this can be remedied by changing the orientation of (some of) the local coordinates at this point.
+Globally, however, this is not possible in the general case.} This interpretation of the wavefunction of degree 2 in a three-dimensional phase space is illustrated in Fig. 1b.

+The conventional (or global) conditional probability distributions can be defined in the coordinate-free setting for $X=\mathbb{R}^D$ as, $P_{tot}=P_{cond}\wedge P_{marg}$, where $P_{tot}(x)dx^1\wedge ...\wedge dx^D$, $P_{cond}(x^1...x^k|x^{k+1}...x^D)dx^1\wedge ...\wedge dx^k $, $P_{marg}(x^{k+1}...x^D)dx^{k+1}\wedge...\wedge dx^D$, and $P_{marg}=\int P_{tot}(x)dx^1\wedge ...\wedge dx^k$.
+These objects carry no additional information about the system as compared to the information contained in $P_{tot}$ itself.
+On the contrary, the wavefunctions of STS may contain more information than the total probability distribution associated with it. \footnote{Getting a little bit ahead, the bra-ket combination of each eigenstate is a top differential form that can be interpreted as the total probability distribution associated with this eigenstate.} The situation is akin to that in quantum mechanics where the wavefunction does not only represent the total probability distribution (or rather the square root of that) but also contains the quantum mechanical phase.

-The law of the "temporal" evolution of GPD's induced by map (\ref{DSStepLikeTime}) can be found by taking the coordinate-free object from Eq.(\ref{DForms}), writing it down in terms of $x_{in}$, and then rewriting it in terms of $x_{out}$ using $x_{in} = M^{-1}(x_{out})$ as a formal coordinate transformation.\footnote{We only consider invertible maps which is always the case for continuous-time DS's, so that $x_{in} = M^{-1}(x_{out})$ is unique and well-defined for all $x_{out}$.
-Generalizations are possible.} This leads to what is known as a pullback induced by $M^{-1}$:
+The law for the "temporal" evolution of the wavefunctions induced by map (\ref{DSStepLikeTime}) can be found by taking the coordinate-free object from Eq.(\ref{DForms}), writing it down in terms of $x_{in}$, and then rewriting it in terms of $x_{out}$ using $x_{in} = M^{-1}(x_{out})$ as a formal coordinate transformation.
+This leads to what is known as the pullback induced by $M^{-1}$: